 Siuslaw ChapterServing the Florence community and protecting our oceans, waves and beaches More Details

-Join Surfrider, SOLVE and Ninkasi at the Florence South Jetty from 10 AM – 1 PM and an informal, family friendly beach BBQ with bocce ball and corn hole after!
+Join Surfrider, SOLVE and Ninkasi at the Florence South Jetty Saturday, September 19th from 10 AM – 3 PM for the fall beach cleanup and an informal, family friendly beach BBQ with bocce ball and corn hole after!
+Beer provided by our friends at Ninkasi! and kombucha provided by Townshend’s Brew Dr. Kombucha!
 This event is part of the annual Beach & Riverside Cleanup and the International Coastal Cleanup, a world-wide effort to keep our beaches healthy and reduce the impacts to marine life.

 Under the new leadership of Lisa “Breeze” Wallace and her compatriot Debbie Edwards, the Suislaw Chapter is off to a great start in 2015.
 They’ve already knocked out a rapid response cleanup in sensitive snowy plover habitat between the Siltcoos River and Tahkenitch Creek, organized a highway cleanup adjacent to the Cape Perpetua Marine Protected Area and planned a great community presentation on climate change and coastal adaptation titled A Rising Tide: Coping with a Changing Coast.